jiaxicheng/pentaho/prd_pdi_waterfall-chart.md

-3. Under the 'Data' tab of the main window, right click on the newly defined data source named 'Query-1' and then select 'Select Query'. now this data source will become the main data source. you can verify this from 'Structure' tab -> 'Attributes' tab -> 'query' section -> 'name' attribute
+3. Under the 'Data' tab of the main window, right click on the newly defined data source named 'Query-1' and then select 'Select Query'. now this data source will become the main data source.
+You can verify this from 'Structure' tab -> 'Attributes' tab -> 'query' section -> 'name' attribute

-4. drag the `chart` icon from the left-side toolbar onto 'Report Header', double-click the chart and in the 'Edit Chart' dialogue, select 'Waterfall Chart(Image)'
+4. Drag the `chart` icon from the left-side toolbar onto 'Report Header', double-click the chart and in the 'Edit Chart' dialogue, select 'Waterfall Chart(Image)'

-5. setup the following two major items:
+5. Setup the following two major items:
    + category-column: the horizontal-axis --> loan_month
    + value-columns: the numbers for the vertical axis --> delta_amount